Qiaoyi-Li/FiniteMPS.jl/docs/src/tutorial/Observable.md

 # Observable

-We use a similar tree structure to calculating observables.
+We use a similar tree structure for calculating observables.
 For instance, we first generate a random product state.
 ```@example Observable
 using FiniteMPS